Wentworth - Buronga

 Recent residential development output has been above average within Wentworth - Buronga when compared nationally

 Wentworth-Buronga averaged approximately 41 new dwelling approvals annually over the past five financial years, totalling 208 homes.
-As of FY-26, there have been 10 approvals recorded.
-Over these five years (FY-21 to FY-25), an average of two people moved to the area for each dwelling built, indicating a balanced supply and demand market with stable conditions.
-The average expected construction cost value of new homes was $631,000, which is moderately above regional levels, suggesting an emphasis on quality construction.
+As of FY26, 16 approvals have been recorded.
+Each year, about two people moved to the area for each dwelling built between FY21 and FY25, indicating a balanced supply and demand market with stable conditions.
+The average construction cost value of new homes was $341,000.

 Frequently Asked Questions - Development